Louis Henry Turner

 Family background

 Louis Henry Turner was born in July 1879 in Bottesford, the second of four sons of William and Martha Turner.
 William Turner was a gardener who came from Ashurst in Kent, where he was born in 1853.
 Martha (neé Patch) was from Norton, Somerset, born in 1849.
 They married at Christ Church, Battersea, on the 19th August, 1875.
-After Martha’s death (after 1911), William Turner remarried, leaving Bottesford to live at Hayes, near Tunbridge Wells in Kent.
+After Martha’s death (after 1911), William Turner retired in 1919 and moved to Carlton, Nottingham.
+He married Elizabeth Annie East on 27th November 1920 and in 1937 the couple moved to Hayes, Bromley where William died in 1949.

 By the 1881 census the family had moved to Bottesford and lived on Easthorpe Road.
 The 1891 census also records them as resident on Easthorpe Road.
 There were now four sons, all at school: Frederick W. (aged 12), Louis Henry (aged 11), Ernest (aged 10) and William (aged 8).
 There was also a boarder named William Sopp, a 21 year old groom from Kirdford.
 Sussex.
 William Turner gave his occupation as a gardener.